haosulab/ManiSkill/docs/source/user_guide/reinforcement_learning/setup.md

 ## Gym Environment API

-If you want to use the CPU simulator / a single environment, you can apply the `ManiSkillCPUGymWrapper` which essentially unbatches everything and turns everything into numpy so the environment behaves just like a normal gym environment.
+If you want to use the CPU simulator / a single environment, you can apply the `CPUGymWrapper` which essentially unbatches everything and turns everything into numpy so the environment behaves just like a normal gym environment.
 The API for a gym environment is detailed on [their documentation](https://gymnasium.farama.org/api/env/).

 ```python
 import mani_skill.envs